 Our family enjoys eating lots of corn fresh from our garden.
 Along with the garden, my husband and I and our five children raise chickens and cows on our farm.

-Featured In: 22 Ways to Eat Corn on the Cob This Summer
+Recommended: 22 Ways to Eat Corn on the Cob This Summer

 - 3-1/2 cups fresh corn

 - 2 tablespoons butter

 - 1 jar (2 ounces) diced pimientos, drained, optional

 - 1 teaspoon dried basil